 Whitehorse General Hospital

 The Yukon Government employs physiotherapists in the Continuing Care Branch; Home Care; Intermediate Care; Extended Care, and the Department of Education – Special Programs.
 Therapists work in a multi-disciplinary team setting and provide services to clients in the capital city of Whitehorse and the communities outside of Whitehorse.
-Physiotherapists in Extended and Intermediate Care are based in facilities (Copper Ridge Place and Macauley Lodge respectively), Home Care provides services in the home setting and Education staff are based in schools.
+Physiotherapists in Extended and Intermediate Care are based in facilities (Copper Ridge Place and Macauley Lodge respectively), Home Care provides services in the home setting and Education staff is based in schools.
 Therapists work with a wide variety of conditions and often collaborate with service providers in the community and larger centres to deliver client-focused care.

 Child Development Centre

 Physiotherapists at the Child Development Centre provide services to children from birth to 5 years of age throughout Yukon.
-Assessment, treatment and follow-up can happen anywhere that is convenient for the family including at home, childcare setting, or the Child Development Centre, for example.
+Assessment, treatment, and follow-up can happen anywhere that is convenient for the family including at home, childcare setting, or the Child Development Centre, for example.
 Children are referred for physiotherapy for orthopaedics (in-toeing, torticollis, flattening of the head at birth), neurological (cerebral palsy, Down’s Syndrome, muscular dystrophy), respiratory, or general development.
-The Child Development Centre has an open referral system; most referrals come from parents, nurses, early childhood workers and daycare providers, as well as physicians.
+The Child Development Centre has an open referral system; most referrals come from parents, nurses, early childhood workers, and daycare providers, as well as physicians.

 Physiotherapists in private practice treat patients who may or may not be referred to them by a physician.
 Following assessment, individual treatment programmes are designed and implemented.
-Where possible active participation of the patient is strongly encouraged by education on the nature of specific injuries or health conditions, home exercise prescription, suggestions on modifications to activities of daily living, ergonomic changes at the work place or at home, recommendations for injury prevention and workplace safety.
+Where possible active participation of the patient is strongly encouraged by education on the nature of specific injuries or health conditions, home exercise prescription, suggestions on modifications to activities of daily living, ergonomic changes at the workplace or at home, recommendations for injury prevention and workplace safety.

 Physiotherapists may work in one or any combination of the following specialized areas: orthopaedics, sports injuries, workplace injuries (WCB), complementary therapies as an adjunct to traditional physiotherapy (craniosacral, healing touch, myofascial release, visceral, medical or anatomically based acupuncture, Gunn intramuscular stimulation, rehab Pilates), and industrial rehabilitation (return to work exercise prescription, functional capacity evaluations, ergonomic assessments).

 Treatment is provided on a 'fee for service' basis; that is, the patient pays for the treatment received.
-However, treatment may be covered under auto insurance plans, workers' insurance plans or other extended health plans (third party insurers).
+However, treatment may be covered under auto insurance plans, workers' insurance plans or other extended health plans (third-party insurers).
 Contact your employee benefits plan administrator or private health insurance provider to discuss the details.